rust-stuco/lectures/week14/concurrency.md

 * Be able to read, write, and reason about Rust code
 * Become an intermediate to advanced Rust developer
 * Be confident that you can use Rust going forward!
-* If you have achieved these, consider becoming a Rust StuCo instructor!

 <!--
 We hope that we were able to achieve our goals, enabling you to achieve your own goals more easily!